learn-co-students/module-3-code-challenge-round-1-nyc-web-091718-complete-code-challenge-1541777376/README.md

 (If you cannot get your fetch request to work correctly you can always use the example response above to append content to the DOM and work with for the subsequent steps)

-## Step 2 - Like Feature (Frontend)
+## Step 2 - Like Feature (Frontend) DONE

 The next feature to approach is the functionality to add likes to a picture.
 First get this working in the browser only without worrying about persistence.
+DONE

 Clicking the 'Like' button should increase the number of likes by one.
+DONE

 A user can like the same picture multiple times.
+DONE

 ---

-## Step 3 - Like Feature (Backend)
+## Step 3 - Like Feature (Backend) DONE

 This app will use what is called _optimistic rendering_.
 This means the DOM will be updated before the changes are added to the database.
 When a user clicks the 'Like' button we will immediately update the DOM.
 Next your job is to make a POST request to persist the new Like in the backend database.